korfuri/awesome-monorepo/README.md

 * [shopsys/monorepo-tools](https://github.com/shopsys/monorepo-tools) contains a set of tools for building and splitting a monolithic repository.
 * [Fastlane monorepo migration tools](https://github.com/fastlane/monorepo) tools for migrating code and github issues.
 Specific for fastlane so requires some code changes to use

+## Development Workflows

+* [Trunk Based Development](https://trunkbaseddevelopment.com), a source-control branching model, where developers collaborate on code in a single branch called ‘trunk’, resist any pressure to create other long-lived development branches by employing documented techniques.
+They therefore avoid merge hell, do not break the build, and live happily ever after.
+* [Branch By Abstraction](https://www.branchbyabstraction.com), is a set-piece technique to effect a ‘longer to complete’ change in the trunk.

 ## License